-Prospecting for corundum in outcrop was conducted in and around the BANDITO and AMIGO claims close to drill pads DDH 80-1 and DDH 80-4.
+Prospecting for corundum in outcrop was conducted in and around the MGM, BANDITO and AMIGO claims close to drilling conducted in 1980.
 Rocks in the vicinity of DDH 80-1 consist of a variably laminated and bleached, fine grained skarn with irregular pods and veinlets of pink to red potassic feldspar.
 The feldspar was identified on the basis of colour, hardness, habit, cleavage, and lustre.
 It is likely the corundum described by Leighton (1981) was feldspar.
 Outcrops comprising green and white, sucrosic, banded skarn with white feldspar laths and chlorite clots were described below the pad.
 This unit also contains black tourmaline needles parallel to bedding and randomly oriented.

-Prospecting northwest of Corundum Dome in an area where intermittent gossans are developed along prominent recessive linears, identified zones of limonite healed crackle breccia with manganese oxide filled pits and fractures plus an isolated float train up to 3 m wide containing malachite, "nickel bloom" (annabergite, $Ni_3(AsO_4)2 \cdot 8H_2O$ ), and specularite.
+Prospecting northwest of Corundum Dome in an area where intermittent gossans are developed along prominent recessive linears, identified zones of limonite healed crackle breccia with manganese oxide filled pits and fractures plus an isolated float train up to 3 m wide containing malachite, "nickel bloom" (annabergite, $Ni_3(AsO_4)2 \cdot 8H_2O$), and specularite.